 Propane, also known as liquefied petroleum gas (LPG), or autogas, is considered an alternative fuel under the Energy Policy Act of 1992.
-According to the Propane Education and Research Council, there are more than 147,000 on-road propane vehicles in the United States.
-Many are used in fleet applications, such as police cars, shuttles, and school buses.
+According to the Propane Education and Research Council, there are more than 143,000 on-road propane vehicles in the United States.
+Many are used in fleet applications, such as school buses, shuttles, and police vehicles.

 The availability of new light- and medium-duty propane vehicles has surged in recent years, especially for fleet use.
-Propane vehicles can either be OEM vehicles or conversions from gasoline vehicles.
+Propane vehicles can either be OEM vehicles or conversions.
 Engines and fueling systems are also available for heavy-duty vehicles, such a street sweepers and school buses, including some prep-ready engines from original equipment manufacturers.

 Types of Propane Vehicles